 Next, it’s time to see whether the business is worth the seller’s asking price.

 • Market valuation.
 The market approach to valuation looks at similar companies in the industry that have recently sold and determines a price based on those “comparables” or “comps.”
-This approach is only possible if you (or a business valuation professional) can find similar businesses that sold recently and disclosed the terms of their transaction.
+This approach is only possible if you (or a business valuation professional) can find similar businesses that have sold recently and disclosed the terms of their transaction.
 It might not be possible to find comparables for small businesses.

 • Income-based valuation.
 The income approach to valuation involves estimating the net income the business is expected to earn over some future timeline — five years, for example — and then calculating the present value of that future cash flow.
 This approach is best suited to valuing profitable companies for which you can reasonably forecast future earnings.